OniReimu/onireimu.github.io/_pages/about.md

 # 🔥 News
-- *24.06.2025*: &nbsp;🎉🎉 Thrilled to announce that our paper, "Is Your AI Truly Yours?
-Leveraging Blockchain for Copyrights, Provenance, and Lineage", has been accepted by **IEEE Transactions on Service Computing (TSC)**!
+- *24.06.2025*: &nbsp;🎉🎉 Thrilled to announce that our paper, [Is Your AI Truly Yours?
+Leveraging Blockchain for Copyrights, Provenance, and Lineage](https://ieeexplore.ieee.org/document/11071388), has been accepted by **IEEE Transactions on Service Computing (TSC)**!
 - *16.06.2025*: &nbsp;🎉🎉 Thrilled to announce that our paper, [BlockFUL: Enabling Unlearning in Blockchained Federated Learning](https://ieeexplore.ieee.org/document/11050955), has been accepted by **IEEE Transactions on Information Forensics & Security (TIFS)**!
 - *04.06.2025*: &nbsp;🎉🎉 Thrilled to announce that our paper, "Understanding BRC-20: Hope or Hype", has been accepted by **IEEE Transactions on Computational Social Systems (TCSS)**!
 - *25.05.2025*: &nbsp;🎉🎉 Thrilled to announce that our paper, [Maximizing NFT Incentives: References Make You Rich](https://ieeexplore.ieee.org/abstract/document/11031201), has been accepted by **IEEE Transactions on Service Computing (TSC)**!